Who rescues migrants in the Channel?

 Those picked up in the UK zone will be taken to an English port and those in the French zone to a port in France.

 Under international law, people have the right to seek asylum in whichever country they arrive.
 There's nothing to say you must seek asylum in the first safe country.

 However, under EU law there is a provision to allow asylum applications to be transferred to another member state.

 The Dublin Regulation states that a person's asylum claim can be transferred to the first member state they entered.

-In 2018, according to the European Council of Refugees and Exiles, 1,215 people were transferred to the UK from another EU country under the Dublin rules, and 209 were transferred out of the UK.
+In 2020, according to Home Office statistics, 882 people were transferred to the UK from another EU country under the Dublin rules, and 105 were transferred (from 8,502 requests) out of the UK.